AlessDefelice/megr2156/docs/assignments/A01/index.md

 The soda can flap is precisely thinner around its edges.
 This means when force is applied from the lever, it breaks in a clean replicable manner.
 The patent for the soda can was originally held by Martin G. Meder, #US5645190A The Wax-capped plastic soda bottle accomplishes the same function, with a different method of opening.
 Similarly, a glass bottle with a pressed metal cap performs the same basic function.
+The Patent designs specifies a slightly thinner section in the top of the can, which allows it to be opened any time with little effort.
+This ability to break cleanly every time has allowed the soda can to be so widely used.

 ## Communicate